Updated: Apr 8

 With 2017 marking 100 years of women serving in the Armed Forces, it worked out to be rather appropriate that I started making my up upcycled uniform bags in 2017!

 Whilst the bags speak for themselves, I thought it would be nice to give a little bit of information on some of the women behind the uniform which became the bag!

 I'm starting with the first Royal Navy one, as it was for a friend, and kind of kicked off all the interest in the bags, as it was the first one in this style with the buttons and badges..

-The lining fabric I found is perfect, as she served 22 years in the Royal Navy as Photographer (hence our friendship, we served together at the Defence School of Photography - me in the RAF, her in the RN) and I thought I'd give you a bit more information on her career in the Royal Navy:
+The lining fabric I found is perfect, as she served 22 years in the Royal Navy as Photographer (hence our friendship, we served together at the Defence School of Photography - me in the RAF, her in the Royal Navy) and I thought I'd give you a bit more information on her career in the Royal Navy: